MSLNZ/msl-equipment/docs/api/index.md

 The following interfaces are available to communicate with equipment,

 * [SDK][msl.equipment.interfaces.sdk.SDK] &mdash; Use the Software Development Kit (SDK) provided by the manufacturer
+* [Socket][msl.equipment.interfaces.socket.Socket] &mdash; Base class for equipment that is connected through a socket
 * [ZeroMQ][msl.equipment.interfaces.zeromq.ZeroMQ] &mdash; Base class for equipment that use the [ZeroMQ](https://zeromq.org/) communication protocol

 and the following classes may be used to interface with equipment using external packages